flutter/website/src/docs/cookbook/forms/validation.md

   // Create a global key that will uniquely identify the Form widget and allow
   // us to validate the form
   //
-  // Note: This is a GlobalKey<FormState>, not a GlobalKey<MyCustomFormState>!
+  // 참고: This is a GlobalKey<FormState>, not a GlobalKey<MyCustomFormState>!
   final _formKey = GlobalKey<FormState>();

   @override